|Important dates in cricket history (1500-1700)

 1769 First recorded century, by Duke of Dorset's player John Minshull XI versus Wrotham.

-1771 Width of bat was limited to 4 1/4 inches, the dimension that has remained ever since.
+1771 Width of the bat was limited to 4 1/4 inches, the dimension that has remained ever since.

 1774 LBW law was devised.